top of page

 Card 48: Excerpt from The Sword a Fun Way to Engage

-In my book, The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says about a Woman's Role, flashcard 48 thrusts the Complementarian view that God put men in charge, and the Egalitarian defense that God put both in charge as co-rulers.
+In my book, The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says about a Woman's Role, flashcard 48 thrusts the Complementarian view that God put men in charge, and the Egalitarian defence that God put both in charge as co-rulers.

 woman teacher